24 Hours in Historic Charleston, SC: Where to Eat, Play, & Stay

 Located just below the halfway point along South Carolina’s coast - south of the tranquil lowcountry - historic Charleston, SC is renowned for its charm and historical tradition.
 Founded in 1670 by English settlers, the city has blossomed from a colonial seaport into one of the most traveled destinations in the country.

-Visitors from all corners of the world are enchanted by its cobblestone streets, vibrant architecture, innovative cuisine, and beautiful beaches.
+Visitors from all corners of the world are enchanted by its cobblestone streets, vibrant architecture, beautiful beaches, and innovative cuisine (it’s one of our favorite food destinations in the USA).
 Perhaps this is why The Holy City has been voted the #1 city in the U.S. and Canada by Travel + Leisure time and time again.

 We loved the lively food truck scene in Charleston, which is always a good choice for lunch.
 One of the more popular food trucks and a favorite of ours is Queology BBQ....but why wait for lunch?